Pete-C2/Greenhouse-Controller/README.md

 ## Changelog

+### V0.33
+Added monitor of CPU core temperature.

 ### V0.32
-Modified min/max calculation of thermocouple temperatures to cope with errors
+Modified min/max calculation of thermocouple temperatures to cope with errors.

 ### V0.31
 Added exception if humidity sensor is not connected/faulty.